Privacy Policy

 • Immediate Action: Prompt action is taken to contain and assess any data breach.

-• Notification: Affected individuals and relevant authorities are notified in accordance with legal requirements.
+• Notification: Affected individuals and authorities are notified in accordance with legal requirements.

-• Remediation: Steps are taken to mitigate the impact and prevent future breaches.
+• Remediation: Steps are taken to mitigate impact and prevent future breaches.

 8. Managing Personal Information